JetBrains/lincheck/docs/topics/introduction.md

 ## Trace the invalid execution

-In addition to the invalid execution results, finding the exact interleaving that leads to the error is also possible with Lincheck.
+In addition to the invalid execution results, Lincheck also can provide an interleaving that leads to the error.
-The feature is accessible with the [model checking](testing-strategies.md#model-checking) testing mode that examines numerous executions with a bounded number of context switches.
+This feature is accessible with the [model checking](testing-strategies.md#model-checking) testing mode, which examines numerous executions with a bounded number of context switches.

 1. To switch the testing strategy from stress testing to model checking, replace `StressOptions()` with `ModelCheckingOptions()`.